 Open entry to Year 12 and Year 13 students.
-This course is of general interest and it is also useful for students interested in gaining entry to any field related to hospitality, travel and tourism.
-Students gain an understanding of reasons why people travel and the career opportunities and skills required in the tourism industry:
+This course is for students interested in the travel & tourism industry, as well as students wanting to study with tertiary tourism providers.
+Students gain an understanding of the reasons why people travel, the careers available in the tourism industry accompanied by the skills required to work in the industry.
+Students will also gain destination knowledge and will focus on understanding world geography.